Architecture of Appropriation

 The project emphasises the importance of such non-normative spaces.
 It brings the expertise of the squatting movement together with the insights of architects, activists, scholars and lawyers, to discuss approaches to researching, archiving and representing such spaces in the institutional framework of an archive and museum, and establish forms of reciprocity and solidarity within the project.

 Architecture of Appropriation was presented in an exhibition at Het Nieuwe Instituut in 2017 and at the 11th São Paulo International Architecture Biennale.
-The final publication forms the basis of a new acquisition policy for the archive.
+The final publication (free pdf) forms the basis of a new acquisition policy for the archive.
 Edited in collaboration with Marina Otero Vezier and Katia Truijen.
 Photography by Johannes Schwartz and graphic design by Maud Vervenne.